|

 After getting actual birth records, Davdar was only 14.
 This means Davdar did not qualify for YA

-Even though Davdar did not knowingly provide incorrect information or fail to comply with legislation, he did not qualify for YA.
+Even though Davdar did not knowingly provide incorrect information or fail to comply with legislation, they did not qualify for YA.
 The full amount of YA paid to Davdar is a debt.
 Entitlement to another payment (known as notional entitlement), for example, Special Benefit (SpB) cannot be decided after the fact (retrospectively).
 This means no equivalent amount of another payment can be used to offset the debt.
 In this case, recovering the debt would be unfair and unjust.

 In this example, special circumstances exist that justify waiving recovery.